kayak/attributions/README.md

 Attributions includes two scripts: one that compiles Attributions from Carthage dependencies, and the other which compiles Attributions from GitHub Repositories (for user specified Third-Party Libraries not managed by Carthage).
 Remaining Attributions can be built from commonly used licenses, bundled within the framework, or specified manually by the user.

 * To compile Attributions for dependencies managed by Carthage:
-	* If needed, run `update Carthage` to build the project's Carthage directory
+	* If needed, run `carthage update` to build the project's Carthage directory
 	* Run `python cartfile2json.py [directory containing Carthage files] 	[output.json]`

 * To compile Attributions for Third-Party Libraries with GitHub Repositories: